Do You Need a Head Tracker?

 No, there’s a limitless selection of alternatives that will work to control the gimbal/servo, and you can also set up a switch that changes control of the gimbal from various inputs.
-For example, a three-position switch can change control between the head tracker, a slider on the transmitter, and a constant value or Betaflight function like ‘cam-stab’.
+For example, a three-position switch can change control between the head tracker, a slider on the transmitter, and a constant value.

 What else would work?